Moose Factory: Fur trade

-By the early 1800s, the settlement was the "headquarters for the HBC’s Southern Department".

 In 1821, when the Hudson's Bay Company merged with the rival North West Company, there were no longer any serious threats and the post expanded beyond the fort's palisades.
 Thereafter it came to be known as Moose Factory.
-It became HBC's main base on James Bay, being the administrative headquarters of the Southern Department.
+It became HBC's main base on James Bay, being the administrative headquarters of the Southern Department as of the early 1800s.
 The Governor of Rupert's Land and Council met frequently there to plan for the coming year's operations.

-In 1905, the Cree signed a treaty (Treaty 9) with the government that established the Factory Island Indian Reserve.
+Treaty No. 9

+Moose Factory the day after the signing of Treaty 9.
+Note the Treaty Commissioners' annuities tent in the background.

+In 1905, on behalf of the British Crown, treaty commissioners presented a treaty to the Cree living near Moose Factory.
+Treaty No. 9 was signed on 9 August 1905.
+The treaty defined two tracts of land to be set aside for use and "benefit" of Moose Cree First Nation, which was established as a band council under the Indian Act.

+20th century

 Around the same time, the Parisian furrier company Revillon Frères set up a trading post on the west bank of the Moose River.
 This post, first known as Moose River Post, grew into the town of Moosonee and provided stiff competition to the HBC Moose Factory post.

-Isolated until 1931, the community was finally connected by the Temiskaming and Northern Ontario Railway to Moosonee and it became a service type economy.
+Isolated until 1931, the community was finally connected by the Temiskaming and Northern Ontario Railway to Moosonee and it developed a service economy.
 Supplies could be delivered from the south by train, thereby making redundant the once-yearly sea voyages on which the settlement had previously relied.
-In 1936, the last supply ship arrived.
+The last supply ship arrived in 1936.

 After World War II, the Hudson's Bay Company transformed into a retail business, and in 1960 it opened a modern retail store in Moose Factory.
 The HBC staff house and other historic properties were converted into the open-air museum of Centennial Park that opened in 1967.
 The HBC continued to operate in Moose Factory until 1987, when its operations in northern Canada, including Moose Factory, were sold to The North West Company.
-Today, the North West Company operates a grocery and general goods store at the Moose Cree Complex selling "food, as well as general merchandise such as clothing, electronics and housewares" near some of the historic HBC buildings.
+Today, the North West Company operates the Northern Store, a grocery and general goods store at the Moose Cree Complex selling "food, as well as general merchandise such as clothing, electronics and housewares" near some of the historic HBC buildings.

+In 2005, Patricia Faries-Akiwenzie, a practising lawyer from Moose Factory, became the first woman to be elected as Chief of Moose Cree First Nation.